 Following Raymond's departure in 1974, we were delighted and privileged to have John Eliot Gardiner as our Conductor until 1978.
 He encouraged the choir to give further concerts outside the Festival, including a memorable performance in London’s Royal Festival Hall.
 Thus, when the Festival was subsequently discontinued, the Choir was in a strong position to progress as an independent organisation albeit retaining its original name.

-The Choir performs most of the standard choral repertoire from the Baroque masters to the 20th century, occasionally exploring less familiar music by living composers such as Malcolm Archer, Cecilia McDowall, Andrew Carter and Alex L'Estrange.
+The Choir performs most of the standard choral repertoire from the Baroque masters to the 20th century, occasionally exploring less familiar music by living composers.

 Portsmouth Festival Choir presents at least three concerts each season, its 60-strong members regularly working with professional soloists and orchestral musicians.
-Since its first concert in Portsmouth's Guildhall the choir has performed regularly at Portsmouth Anglican Cathedral and St Mary’s Portsea, and further afield at Chichester, Huddersfield and Basingstoke.
-In addition the Choir has sung in Germany, France and Austria, most recently Salzburg.
+Since its first concert in Portsmouth's Guildhall the choir has performed regularly at Portsmouth Anglican Cathedral and St Mary’s Portsea, and further afield at Chichester, Huddersfield, Basingstoke and recently in Canterbury Cathedral.
+In addition the Choir has sung in Germany and France and Austria, most recently in Salzburg.